kubedb/docs/docs/guides/pgpool/virtual_secret/index.md

 - `spec.provider` - specifies the provider for Secrets Store CSI Driver to communicate and use.
 - `spec.parameters.secretName` - specifies the name of the virtual secret we want to mount.

-> **Note:** -We can also call the mount subresource of the virtual secret to create the SecretProviderClass for us.
+> **Note:**  We can also call the mount subresource of the virtual secret to create the SecretProviderClass for us.
--The namespace and the name of SecretProviderClass should be same as the Virtual Secret it is being used for.
+The namespace and the name of SecretProviderClass should be same as the Virtual Secret it is being used for.

  Let’s create the SecretProviderClass,

 ```shell
 $ kubectl apply -f virtual-secrets/secret-provider-class.yaml